Winslow Air Force Station

 Winslow Air Force Station (ADC ID: M-93) is a closed United States Air Force General Surveillance Radar station.
 It is located in Coconino County, Arizona, 8.7 mi west-northwest of Winslow, Arizona.
 It was closed in 1963.

 History

 Winslow Air Force Station was established in 1954 by Air Defense Command as one of a planned deployment of forty-four Mobile radar stations to support the permanent ADC Radar network in the United States sited around the perimeter of the country.
-This deployment was projected to be operational by mid-1952.
-Funding, constant site changes, construction, and equipment delivery delayed deployment.
+This deployment was projected to be operational by mid-1952, but it was delayed due to funding, constant site changes, construction, and equipment delivery.

 This site became operational in April 1955 when the 904th Aircraft Control and Warning Squadron was assigned to the station.
 Winslow became operational in 1956 with the squadron using an AN/FPS-8 search radar, and initially the station functioned as a Ground-Control Intercept (GCI) and warning station.
 As a GCI station, the squadron's role was to guide interceptor aircraft toward unidentified intruders picked up on the unit's radar scopes.
 In 1958 an AN/FPS-6A height-finder radar was added.